eotoalex/project3/README.md

 >
 > A checkered flag icon will now appear at the users routed location.
 Please reference the [Route](#Route) documentation for more information.
 >
-> A reference to the google object made it possible to get every instance of the polyline
+> A reference to the google object made it possible to get every instance of the polyline latitude and longitude routes.
+This is crucial for recommending routes to users based on the amount of criminal activity in a given route.

 **Fixed Bugs**
 > Converting the users input into a valid latitude and longitude to connect to a polyline seemed almost impossible, especially when the polylines Google Maps API offered did not give me the exact latitudes and longitudes of the routes being referenced.
 >
-> The Routes link in the navigation bar would identify a routed path but no marker.
+> The Routes linked in the navigation bar would identify a routed path but no marker.

 **Current Issues**
 > The GPS does not render the users exact location on the map when the map link is clicked, unless a latitude and longitude in manually put into the map position attribute within its component Map [example]().